 While the global burden of disease is complex and varied across geographies, ages and therapeutic areas, the unmet medical need among patients with rare diseases remains much higher than most other patient populations.
 Patients, physicians, regulators and researchers working to advance the development of treatments for rare diseases face numerous challenges; one of which is the small patient populations that make traditional approaches to drug development and clinical trial evaluations nearly impossible to follow.

 One of the most heartbreaking outcomes of this reality is the dearth of treatments addressing rare diseases.
-There are approximately 7,000 different types of rare diseases, affecting more than 350 million people worldwide – half of them children.
+There are approximately 7,000 different types of rare diseases, effecting more than 350 million people worldwide – half of them children.
 Even if a biopharma company begins development of a promising drug, it can be years before those treatments hit the market, which is often too late for many patients to benefit.
 But the European Medicines Agency (EMA) is attempting to make their future a little bit brighter.

 Two years ago, EMA launched the adaptive pathways pilot program, a uniquely collaborative process designed to allow “early and progressive patient access to a medicine” for drugs that promise to meet unmet medical needs in the marketplace.
 EMA calls it “an opportunity for early brainstorming discussion among all relevant stakeholders, including regulators, companies Health Technology Assessment bodies (HTAs) and patient representatives, to explore ways to optimize development pathways and potentially accelerate patients’ access to medicines.”